mdpletcher/utahrfslr/README.md

 - `postprocess.py`: Functions for postprocessing gridded model data.
 Most compatible with HRRR data.
 - `train.py`: Train and evaluate ML models
 - `roebber_ens_members.py`: Weights and biases used for Roebber SLR method
+- `pair_era5_profiles.py`: Pair CoCoRaHS SLR obs with ERA5 data for training, validation, and testing of RF
+- `model_utils.py`: Tools for calculating variables needed for SLR prediction

+## Shell scripts
+- `download_cocorahs.sh`: Script used to download CoCoRaHS data used in this study

 ## Overview of Jupyter Notebook examples
 - `predict_slr.ipynb`: Examples on how to predict SLR with a random forest using 1-d HRRR profiles and the HRRR's 3-d model grid